bytedance/android-inline-hook/doc/manual.md

 ### Mode

 * `shared` mode (default): Multiple hooks and unhooks can be executed concurrently on the same hook point without interfering with each other.
 Automatically avoid recursive and circular calls that may form between proxy functions.
 The shared mode is recommended for complex institutions or organizations.
 * `unique` mode: The same hook point can only be hooked once (and can be hooked again after unhook).
 You need to deal with recursive calls and circular calls that may be formed between proxy functions.
-This mode can be used for personal or small apps, or in some debugging scenarios (for example, if you want to skip the proxy management mechanism of shadowhook, and debug and analyze the simple inlinehook process).
+This mode can be used for personal or small apps, or in some debugging scenarios (for example, if you want to skip the proxy management mechanism of ShadowHook, and debug and analyze the simple inlinehook process).

 ### Debug Log